What's a Tincture? - Duke's Materia Tonica

 Old-school Spagyric Oil Distillation †

-Spagyric is most known for the last extraction step of fermenting the leftover herbs, known as the 'marc', and calcining them by burning them to ashes.
+Spagyric is most known for the last extraction step of fermenting the leftover herbs and spices, known as the 'marc', and calcining them by burning them to ashes.
 The mineral ashes are added to the previous extraction steps and may contain a minute amount of mineral salts.

 Nowadays, we know that ashes are unabsorbable by the body and current methods exceed spagyric for nutritional purposes of minerals and salts.
 Modern methods, scientific research and more advanced equipment has integrated the original spagyric ideas into making better and more effective tinctures.